-Victorian Era Tree Decorations
+Try Some Victorian Era Tree Decorations

 To create an authentic looking Victorian holiday home, seek out memorabilia and antique decorations.
+You can use anything from antique kitchen tools to toys to give your decor instant old-fashioned charm.

-Antique Christmas Toys
+Small Antique Christmas Toys

-- Dolls houses
+- Doll houses

 - Animals (elephants, pigs)